 You could simply get money out at a cash machine.
 There are cash machines in Freetown and potentially the other big cities too.
 However, these are often out of cash, and the chances of fraud are also high.

 3. Use an official currency exchange office.

-There are apparently official exchange offices as well as, of course, banks where you can exchange your money.
+There are apparently official exchange offices as well as.
+And of course, banks where you can exchange your money.
 In addition, there will undoubtedly be some black market exchange “offices” too.